yifso/nteract/docs/groups/mythic-group.md

 ## /mythic-windowing

-This package implements a windowing system based on `electron`, using the `myths` framework.
+The `@nteract/mythic-windowing` package implements a windowing system based on `electron`, using the `myths` framework.

 ### Examples of /mythic-windowing